Four Challenges of Managing Business Processes and How to Overcome Them

 At this point, I suspect many people who have actually been part of business process improvement programs are shaking their heads in agreement.
 So what can we do to eliminate or reduce the impacts of these challenges?

 SAP Solutions for Managing Business Processes

-Process Mining provides visibility for how transactions are actually flowing (or not flowing) through enterprise applications.
+Process Analytics and Mining provides visibility for how transactions are actually flowing (or not flowing) through enterprise applications.
 This visibility allows process owners to see and understand how work is actually being performed.
 Process mining helps understand process inefficiency.
 This includes the ability to see the types of transactions that flow smoothly with little or no user interaction as well as potential opportunities for process automation.
-Process mining, along with SAP Analytics Cloud, provides quantified visibility of process effectiveness and efficiency.

 These solutions provide “Business Process Governance” to help process engineers and process owners know how processes and application are actually being used throughout the organization, and help ensure that business process re-engineering efforts are focused on the best value opportunities.
 Process mining not only helps identify the best process improvement opportunities, but then also monitors and measures the impact of process changes, employee compliance to standard processes, and enables continuous improvement by detecting any new variations in process execution.

 Digital Process Automation tools provide Business Process Orchestration for tailoring end-to-end business processes across both SAP and non-SAP applications to the specific needs of the customer.
 Automatic workflows with user-maintained decision rules can be deployed with automatic alert notifications for “Live Processes” which proactively interact with users to keep them informed of circumstances and events as they happen – things that jeopardize performance or offer a business opportunity.
 The ability to take early and fast remedial action is crucial to being able to enable a smoothly run business.